stellaappiok/simple-ai-research-agent/README.md

 ├── main.py              # Entry point: sets up the LLM, prompt, and agent executor ├── tools.py              # Tool definitions: web search, Wikipedia, save-to-file ├── requirements.txt      # Python dependencies
-└── research_output.txt   # Created automatically when the save tool is used
 ```

 ## How it works